Glossary

 group generator

-A group element capable of generating any other element of the group, via
+A group element capable of generating any other element of a group, via

 repeated applications of the generator and the group operation.